RDobelis/RDobelis/README.md

 - [Flight Planner App](https://github.com/RDobelis/FlightPlannerApp): Built a web application using C# and web technologies such as HTTP & Web API and TypeScript.
 The project utilized a flight planning API to help users plan their flights and required good problem-solving skills, attention to detail, and collaboration with team members.
 - Implemented Test-Driven Development methodology to ensure each feature was thoroughly tested, new code didn't break existing functionality, defects were caught early in the development cycle, and improved overall software quality.
 - SQL: Used SQL to manage and manipulate relational databases, writing queries to extract data, create tables, and modify data structures.
+- [TodoApp](https://github.com/RDobelis/TodoApp-React): Built a TodoApp with option to add and edit articles.
+Incorporated a login form validation as part of a React coding challenge.

 ## About Me